 I can’t be bothered to temper my chocolate so it shouldn’t come as a shock that I can’t be bothered to write about it either.
 Check out this post from the man himself for a good explanation on the how’s and why’s of blooming chocolate.

-Oh yes, I suppose this is the part of the post where I give you a recipe so you can enjoy these at home, too, right?
+Oh… This is the part of the post where I give you a recipe so you can enjoy these at home, too, right?
 Well, I’m sorry to say I didn’t actually measure anything out when I made them.
 Shocking, I know.
 This is a girl who can’t even make a smoothie without a recipe.
 Well, I’ll see what I can do…

 Peanut Butter Cups